MashiPe/weakalign/README.md

 ### VScode dev-container

 A dev docker container is provided for easy reproduction.
-To use it open the project in VSCode and open the project in a dev-container using the Dockerfile in the project.
+To use it open the project in VSCode and open the project in a dev-container using the Dockerfile located at the root of the project.

 ### Training